binarykorra/InfoSecToolkit/README.md

 # Info Sec Toolkit with Snowflakes: Decoded.
 My Own Arsenals with Information Security, Toolkit.
+I am planning to expand these for Apple-based Codex, Like the Mach-O Kernel; and Darwin Kernel, For Unlocking Apple-based Products, Its not called Intellectual Theft for Blueprints, Its called Reverse Engineering.

 ## Tools: I Uploaded Here.